 Ulstein Group collaborates with several renowned suppliers of equipment in order to secure that your ship will meet the standards set in the convention.
 We have dock capacity and can take on such assignments separately or as part of a classification.
-Ulstein’s company within power & control offers integration to the IAS system ‘ULSTEIN IAS’.
+Ulstein also offers integration to the Integrated Automation System ‘ULSTEIN IAS’.

 Level 1 – basics